Gordon Cummins: Formal murder charges

 On 16 February, Greeno drove to HM Prison Brixton to interview Cummins, who recounted his movements between 9 and 13 February.
-He insisted he had never encountered any of the murder victims, and claimed to be unable to recognise their photographs.
+He vaguely inferred to having assaulted Margaret Heywood, but insisted he had never encountered any of the murder victims and claimed to be unable to recognise their photographs.
 When presented with the victims' personal belongings recovered among his own possessions, Cummins claimed the items had been "taken from a service respirator case I was carrying when arrested, but which was not mine".
 He then recounted his claim that he had either picked up the wrong haversack or that another airman had switched his own gas mask and haversack with his.
 Unconvinced of Cummins's claims, Greeno informed him he was to be charged with the murders of Oatley, Lowe, and Jouannet the following morning.
 He was held on remand at HM Prison Brixton, to await trial.

-Cummins was further charged with assaulting Heywood and Mulcahy on 20 February.
-On 27 March, Cummins again appeared before a judge at Bow Street Magistrates' Court.
-On this occasion, he was further charged with the murder of Evelyn Hamilton.
+Cummins was further charged with assaulting Heywood and Mulcahy on 20 February; on this date, hearings were postponed until 12 March.
+Two weeks later, on 27 March, Cummins again appeared before a judge at Bow Street Magistrates' Court; on this occasion, he was further charged with the murder of Evelyn Hamilton.
+The Crown later decided to bring Cummins to trial solely for the murder of Evelyn Oatley.

 Trial

+The Old Bailey, London.
+Cummins was brought to trial at this location on 24 April 1942.

 The trial of Gordon Cummins for the murder of Evelyn Oatley began at the Old Bailey on 24 April 1942.
-He was tried before Mr Justice Asquith Cummins entered a plea of not guilty to the charge against him; the clerk then informed the jury: "The prisoner at the bar, Gordon Frederick Cummins, is charged upon indictment with the murder of Evelyn Oatley on the tenth day of February this year.
+He was tried before Mr Justice Asquith.
+Cummins entered a plea of not guilty to the charge against him; the clerk then informed the jury: "The prisoner at the bar, Gordon Frederick Cummins, is charged upon indictment with the murder of Evelyn Oatley on the tenth day of February this year.
 To this indictment he has pleaded that he is not guilty.
 It is your charge to say, having heard the evidence, whether he be guilty or not."

 The prosecution consisted of Christmas Humphreys K.C. and G. B. McClure, K.C., with Denis Nowell Pritt K.C. initially appointed to defend Cummins.
-However, owing to a legal technicality on the first day of the trial (the presentation to the jury of crime scene photographs of victim Margaret Florence Lowe), the jury was excused from duty.
+However, owing to a legal technicality on the first day of the trial (the presentation to the jury of crime scene exhibits pertaining to the murder of victim Margaret Florence Lowe as opposed to Oatley), the jury was excused from duty.
 The trial restarted before a new jury on 27 April, the defence now consisting of John Flowers K.C. and Victor Durand K.C.
-Cummins himself seemed uninterested in the legal proceedings; occasionally chatting in a light-hearted manner with his lawyers or turning from the bar to smile and wave at his wife, who steadfastly believed in his innocence.
+Cummins himself seemed largely uninterested in the legal proceedings; occasionally chatting in a light-hearted manner with his lawyers or turning from the bar to smile and wave at his wife, who attended every day of his trial and who steadfastly believed in his innocence.